 “We may no longer control the seas, but by Jove we’ll bring some order to the Northern Line!!”

 Share house living

-Some strange things run through our minds sometimes as we try, like most people, to put a particular location in a ‘box’.
+Strange things run through our minds as we try, like most, to put a particular location in a ‘box’.

-A 25km round trip by foot to Greenwich Park via Canary Wharf and returning via London Bridge probably wasn’t the best idea for day two (more than a month later and Andrew’s knee still hasn’t fully recovered…dry your eyes mate!).
+A 25km round trip by foot to Greenwich Park via Canary Wharf and returning via London Bridge probably wasn’t the best idea for Day 2 (more than a month later and Andrew’s knee still hasn’t fully recovered…dry your eyes mate!).